G-Core/product-documentation/documentation/dns/dns-records/configure-weight-balancing-and-geobalancing.md

 - By non-coordinate meta (all metadata types except latlong)
 - By coordinates (geo proximity)

-**Note**: Balancing (Geobalancing and weight balancing) is a paid option, and additional charges will occur.
+**Note**: Balancing (Geobalancing and weight balancing) is a paid option, mind your tariff plan limits.

 ## Configure balancing in the control panel